wil192/cyberd/01-Network/PfSense Network Appliance.md

 ## Overview

-This document outlines the configuration steps for pfSense to manage three separate network zones for organizational, defense, and attack infrastructure.
+This document outlines the configuration steps for pfSense to manage three separate network zones for organizational(xorg), defense (blue team), and attack(red team) infrastructure.
 Each zone is assigned a unique subnet.

 ---

 ## Initial Setup

+- Install pfsense following same vm creation steps for entities
+- Access pfSense web UI at `https://<pfsense-ip>`.
+- Access pfSense web UI at `https://<pfsense-ip>`.
 - Access pfSense web UI at `https://<pfsense-ip>`.
 - Login with admin credentials.
 - Go to **Interfaces > Assignments**.